-Since good credit is an eligibility requirement, you agree to a credit check when you apply for a Grad PLUS loan.
+You must agree to a credit check when you apply for a Grad PLUS loan.
 If you know in advance that you are going to be applying for loans to pay for graduate school, you have a chance to clear up any adverse credit history, such as debts that are more than 90 days delinquent.

 You can see where you stand by getting a free copy of your credit report from each of the three credit reporting companies – Equifax, Experian, and TransUnion – at www.annualcreditreport.com.

 If you’ve had some financial challenges in the past, the following steps can help you improve your credit so that you are more likely to qualify for a Grad PLUS loan:

 An adverse credit history can derail your chances of getting approved for a Grad PLUS Loan and can be caused by the following events:

 What to do if you have an adverse credit history